-Case management is a critical component of the YWCA strategy to assist families who are overcoming homelessness.
-Our Case Managers assess the needs of each client and their family and arrange, coordinate, monitor and evaluate a package of multiple services designed to achieve the goals of the client.
+Case management is a critical component of the YWCA’s strategy to assist women, men, and families in overcoming homelessness.
+Our case managers assess the needs of each client and their family to design an individualized plan to achieve their goals.

-Intensive group therapy sessions, conducted by Masters level interns, are provided to all of the residents of the Cortez Hill Family Center.
-These counseling sessions cover self-esteem/assertiveness training, boundary setting, conflict resolution, the cycle of domestic violence (where pertinent) and techniques to manage anger and stress.
-Individual counseling and parenting classes are also provided.
+Intensive group therapy sessions cover the cycle of domestic violence, self-esteem and assertiveness training, boundary setting, conflict resolution, and techniques to manage anger and stress.
+Individual counseling and parenting classes, as needed, are also provided.

-The YWCA’s legal team provides comprehensive legal services, including, but not limited to, assistance with temporary restraining orders, legal separation/divorce actions, child custody/support, immigration matters, employment and housing issues for victims of domestic violence, dating violence and sexual assault to families served by the Cortez Hill Family Center as well as under-served women in the community through our highly successful mobile legal clinics.
+The YWCA legal team provides support services free of charge, including temporary restraining orders, legal separation and divorce, child custody, immigration, employment and housing issues for victims of domestic violence, dating violence and sexual assault to Cortez Hill clients and underserved women in the community.

-Building economic security for survivors of homeless is a top priority of the Cortez Hill Family Center program.
-Staffed by an Employment Development Manager and a Career Counselor, the YWCA Career Center provides resume writing assistance and job search activities through internet-based employment sites and works with employers to create internship opportunities so that clients can gain experience and hands-on skills.
+Building economic security is a core component of the Cortez Hill Family Center program.
+Staffed by an Employment Development Manager and a Career Counselor, the YWCA Career Center offers assistance with resume writing and job search, as well as intership placement to gain valuable experience and hands-on skills.

-The Cortez Hill Family Center helps survivors of homelessness gain the financial knowledge, skills and resources that they need to get safe, stay safe and thrive.
+The Cortez Hill Family Center helps survivors of homelessness gain the financial knowledge, skills, and resources that they need to achieve self-sufficency and thrive.

-This is the only homeless program in San Diego County that keeps homeless families together.
+Cortez Hill family Center is the only homeless program in San Diego County that houses families together.
 Family members are not separated by age or gender.

 72% of Cortez Hill Family Center residents find stable housing upon completion the program.